digi-ron/AU-Falcon-SPUD-Project/Body/RoofRacks/RoofRacks.md

 ## Station Wagons (With factory rails)

-Later models of AU Falcon Wagon were fitted with the same roof rails as their later BA-BFIII counterparts, and as such they use a gutter mount system.
-While these rails are relatively rare on the AU Falcons, they are known to exist on sub-models of at least the AUIII Falcon Wagon.
+Certain models of AU Falcon Wagon were fitted with the same roof rails as their later BA-BFIII counterparts, and similarly to these later models use a gutter mount system.
+While these rails are relatively rare on the AU Falcons, they are confirmed on at least 1 AUIII and one AUI vehicle to date.

 Due to the fact that these variants can use standard gutter mount roof racks, you can fit any adjustable length racks.
 Popular vehicle models where cheap roof racks are available at the time of writing include: